o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

 ## **uvNameMap**
 This maps default identifiers to mesh UV streams.
 When loading meshes, the runtime tries to match UV streams from the incoming geometry using these names.

 For each entry, the key must match the semantic used for a `float2` vertex input.
 The value should be a user-friendly name that is consistent with the intended purpose of the stream, and consistent with the names of similar streams in other material types.
-By default, all core material types in O3DE use the names "Tiled" (meaning tiling is expected so overlaping hulls is acceptable) and "Unwrapped" (meaning this is used for lightmaps and similar, so hulls should not overlap in the UV space).
+By default, all core material types in O3DE use the names _Tiled_ and _Unwrapped_.
+Tiled means that tiling is expected, so overlapping hulls is acceptable.
+Unwrapped means that this is used for lightmaps and similar, so hulls should not overlap in the UV space.

 #### Example
 ```json